bbauska/dom/README.md

 <pre>var element = document.querySelector(".className");</pre>

-Example: In this example we are using the querySelector() method to get element by class name and we will change the background color of selected class in javascript.
+<h4>Example: In this example we are using the querySelector() method to get element by class name and we will change the background color of selected class in javascript.</h4>

 ```
 <!DOCTYPE html>